 There are a variety of groups that meet on campus that serve the community.

-Stephen Ministry is a Christian service with a strong focus on God’s love and spiritual encouragement.
+Stephen Ministry (One-on-One Care) is a Christian service with a strong focus on God’s love and spiritual encouragement.

 Chandler’s Hope is a ministry that brings awareness and answers to questions of what to do, where to go, and who to turn to when faced with addiction.